PM to ask Riyadh for help

 The 130 Thais who arrived home from Israel on a Royal Thai Air Force plane on Monday were the fourth group to have returned since the Israel-Hamas war broke out on Oct 7.

-The air force's A340-500 took off from Ben Gurion airport in Israel on Sunday at 7.27pm (Thailand time) and landed at Don Mueang airport yesterday at 6.50am.
+The air force's A340-500 took off from Ben Gurion airport in Israel on Sunday at 7.27pm (Thailand time) and landed at Don Mueang airport on Monday at 6.50am.

 The 127 men, two women, and a five-year-old girl were received on arrival at the Wing 6 terminal by Defence Minister Sutin Klungsang and air force chief-of-staff ACM Seksan Kantha.